-I can't remember any more when I first ran across the word "work" to describe the human potential, or self-actualization movement.
+I can't remember any more when I first ran across the term "inner work" to describe the human potential, or self-actualization movement.

-It can also describe therapy, recovery programs, or dozens of other paths to a better life that can or can't have a religious… Read full post »
+It can also describe therapy, recovery programs, journaling, dream analysis, support groups, or dozens of other pat… Read full post »

 When I was a boy, I was sent to church five times a week and twice on Sunday.
 There were stain glass windows with images of a figure we called "God," someone we were told was his son, and his whole family--not to mention the angels and the saints.
 We… Read full post »